Amy Casey Cooks

 • Make sure to slightly precook the zucchini, onion and garlic.
 The zucchini contains mostly water.
 If it is not sauteed before baking in the pie, the filling will be to runny and watery.

-• Shred the cheese by hand or in a food processor.
+• Shred the cheese by hand with a box grater, with these KitchenAid slicer/shredder attachments or in a food processor.
 This is one of my all time cooking tips.
 Preshredded cheese that is available in packages at the grocery store contains additives.
 These additives ensure that the cheese does not clump together.
 It also prevents the cheese from melting smoothly.
 Work those biceps and grate that cheese by hand.

 Nutrition